SrgElephant/Schnucks-Coupon-Applier/README.md

   https://pypi.org/project/webdriver-manager/

   This program requires the email and password for a Schnucks account.
-Replace "SchnucksAcct@gmail.com" and "SchnucksAcctPW" with their respective strings.
+Replace "SchnucksAcct@gmail.com" and "SchnucksAcctPW" with your Schnucks account info.

   `SchnucksAcctEmail     = "SchnucksAcct@gmail.com"`